AnjiaYe/pdfMinerPlus/README.md

 ## What's Next

-The project currently hosts a prototype web application designed to support the described workflow.
-We are actively working on developing a more user-friendly version for public release.
+We are actively working on developing a more user-friendly version for self hosting and public release.
 Stay tuned for updates!